Ourfatsi/Playing-with-numbers/README.md

 # Playing-with-numbers
-Objectives : make the algorithmic for the 4 operation in any base.
+Objectives : make the algorithmic for the 4 operations in any base.